lapd-c/acamps.github.io/_posts/2015-03-24-git-remove-files-from-history-how-to-store-sensitive-data.markdown

 </footer>
 </blockquote>

 Have you ever had similar issues?
-How you solve this?
+How do you solve this?

 [dotfiles]: http://www.github.com/acamps/dotfiles
 [stack]: http://stackoverflow.com/questions/872565/remove-sensitive-files-and-their-commits-from-git-history